-13 Beauty Devices to Blow Your Gift Cards On - E!
+15 Must-Have Beauty Devices to Give Mom for Mother's Day - E!
 Online

 C'mon go for it, splurge on the holy grail of hair tools!
 With super-fast drying technology, not only will this magic tool help dry your hair faster than other dryers, your mane will be protected from extreme heat damage and experience more shine.

-PMD Clean Pro RQ
+PMD Clean Pro

 Take your cleansing game up a notch with this portable skincare device!
-The PMD Clean Pro RQ will help deeply clean, lift, firm and tone skin with its hygienic silicone brush head that never needs replacing.
+The PMD Clean Pro will help deeply clean, lift, firm and tone skin with its hygienic silicone brush head that never needs replacing.
+Plus, the gemstone side offers ActiveWarmth technology to help your skincare products penetrate deeper.

 Dr. Dennis Gross Skincare Pro Facial Steamer

-Bring the spa to you and treat yourself to regular facials thanks to this celeb-loved facial steamer!
+Treat yourself to regular facials thanks to this celeb-loved facial steamer!
 With micro-steam technology, the steamer will help detoxify, hydrate, clear pores and clarify complexion.

-For more ways to make the holidays last longer, check out these 15 Sweet Holiday Gifts That Will Have Chocolate Lovers Drooling!
+Ready for more gifting inspiration?
+Check out 14 Affordable Bridesmaids Gifts They'll Actually Use.